- Quick questions

 For fixing straight into concrete behind a loose stone surface.

-Use thread rod as a fixing option, it is much longer than standard bolts, the thicker the gauge the more horizontal support it will provide.
 The greater the distance from the concrete to the TV mounting bracket the more horizontal load there needs to be support for.

-Drill a pilot hole through the slate or loose stone.
+First, drill a pilot hole through the slate or loose stone.
 Then drill a hole 0.15 inches or 4 mm wider than the threaded rod you will use, make sure to blow any dust out of the hole so that glue can stick to the wall of the hole.

 The larger-sized hole guarantees that plenty of epoxy glue can spread around all sides of the hole for a solid grip.